The 6 Best Sprint Workouts For Beginners

 #4: Sprint Workouts For Beginners: Short Sprints 1.2

-Let’s turn it up a bit.
-Now, instead of stopping altogether, our rest will be active.
+Let’s turn it up a bit and get those muscle fibers burning.
+Now, instead of stopping altogether, we will have active recovery periods.

 3. Walk for 90 seconds.